 A brief history of Coventry Cathedral

 Coventry Cathedral has been around for over 800 years.
 For the majority of this time, the church was known as St Michaels, and at one point its parish was the largest in England.
 St. Michael's was made a Cathedral in 1918.
+In 1931 the permanent pews were replaced with chairs, a recognition even then of the increasing need for more cathedral seating and flexibility within.

 During WWII Coventry was attacked numerous times, but on the 14th of November 1940, Luftwaffe bombs all but obliterated the 14th Century Coventry Cathedral.
 Although other cathedrals, including Exeter and St Paul's, were damaged by aerial bombardment, Coventry was the only one to be destroyed.